HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **（1） Add data nodes and data sources at the same time:**

-- Input \"Number of Data Nodes\", for example, 2, which means 2 data nodes are generated under the master center and DR center modules at the same time, and the names correspond one by one.
+- Input "Number of Data Nodes", for example, 2, which means 2 data nodes are generated under the master center and DR center modules at the same time, and the names correspond one by one.

 - The data node name can only be modified under the master center module, and the modification will be updated to the corresponding node in the DR center synchronously.

 - It is allowed to delete data sources in any IDCs, however the deletion of data nodes must synchronize with the master center the DR center, that is, separate deletion of data nodes of DR center is not allowed.

-- Check \"Automatically build DR relation\" to automatically set up a replication relation between the corresponding data nodes of the two added IDCs.
+- Check "Automatically build DR relation" to automatically set up a replication relation between the corresponding data nodes of the two added IDCs.

 ![](assets/cross-idc-disaster-recovery/image37.png)

 **(2) Add data source only:**

-- Check \"Add data source only\" to add data sources to data nodes that already exist in the master center or DR center.
+- Check "Add data source only" to add data sources to data nodes that already exist in the master center or DR center.

 - Addition of only data sources will not affect the logical structure of data nodes in two IDCs.
 Therefore, when only adding data sources, the number of data sources added under any IDC module will not be limited.
 For example, if you want to add data sources to a data node in the master center separately, you can delete the automatically generated data source under the DR center module.